WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

     print temp[1:3]  # prints elements after 1st to 3rd
     # (785, 2.23)

+So why use a tuple over a list?

+*  Certain tuples (if they contain values like strings, numbers, other tuples) can be used as dictionary _keys_.
+Lists cannot be used as dictionary keys (because lists are not immutable).
+Dictionary _keys_ require an immutable data type, although the _value_ can be mutable or immutable).
+*  Tuples are faster than lists.

 ####<a id="sequencemethods">Sequence Methods</a>
 Assuming `s` and `t` are sequences and `n`, `i`, `j` are integers.